mohalsa/STM32_BluePill_Semihosting/README.md

-# 0-SemiHosting_Configurations
+# Enabling Semihosting Printf() debugging in Vscode + PlatformIO

-ARM Cortex M3 STM32 Bluepill Semihosting-Enabled Project by Mohammed Alsada Please first read all instructions, then follow them carefully!
+ARM Cortex M3 STM32 Bluepill Semihosting-Enabled PlatformIO Project by Mohammed Alsada Please first read all instructions, then follow them carefully!

 0- Connect Your STlink debugger to USB and to the bluepill board (Drivers must be installed before, if needed.).